yjcyxky/research-hub-mcp/text2table/README.md

 - `--server-url` / `TEXT2TABLE_VLLM_URL`: vLLM OpenAI-compatible endpoint (required)
 - `--gliner-url` / `TEXT2TABLE_GLINER_URL`: GLiNER service URL (if omitted and not disabled, uses local GLiNER)
 - `--disable-gliner`: skip entity extraction and let the LLM infer directly from text
-- `--gliner-model`, `--qwen-model` (optional): model hints forwarded to the services; if `--qwen-model` is omitted, the server's default model is used
+- `--gliner-model`, `--qwen-model` (optional): model hints forwarded to the services; if `--qwen-model` is omitted, the server's default model is used.
 - `--gliner-cache-dir`, `--gliner-device`: control local GLiNER cache/device when not using the service
 - `--threshold`: GLiNER score threshold (default `0.5`)
 - `--request-timeout`, `--pool-size`, `--max-retries` (retries after the first call), `--backoff-factor`, `--max-backoff`: HTTP client controls for production use